 So, How Does Innovation Get Stymied?
 Why Do Good ideas Fail?
 Here are 10 Reasons:

 Companies — and human beings — are instinctively good at generating ideas.
 Ask any employee at your company; bet they can list three “creative ideas” off the top of their head.

-Not to discount the value of creativity, but most companies don’t need to brainstorm more ideas.
+Ideas are great (let’s not discount the value of creativity), but most companies don’t need to brainstorm more ideas.
 They need the discipline, process, support, metrics, and reward systems necessary to prioritize their best ideas and transform them into sustainable value.
 Be selective about the ideas you focus on.

 (2) Good Idea, Execution Flaws

 Guy Kawasaki once wrote, “Ideas are easy.
 Implementation is hard.”
 The world is littered with good ideas, thwarted by flaws in execution.
 Flaws in executing any reasonably good idea can be inadvertently overlooked and they can be fatal.

 General Motors’ Chevy Volt hybrid was “courageously innovative in design” but the battery pack was technically dangerous (a few cars blew up in flames), GM failed to develop a public recharging station infrastructure, and the price shocked the average auto buyer.
 Yes – businesses are generally better off when they shorten the cycle from idea to tangible, marketable product in a repeatable, reliable way.
 But “go early, go ugly” (the basic premise of Lean Startup) can swiftly go south.

 Some ideas percolate for years before being deemed viable for commercialization.
 Innovations can take time to take.
 The first email was sent in 1971, but it took 25 years to reach saturation.
 The first Xerox machine hit the market in 1949, 13 years after xerography was patented.

 (4) Good Idea, Malicious Response to Mandatory Compliance